List of The Handmaid's Tale and The Testaments characters: Moira Strand

 Moira (portrayed by Samira Wiley), also referred to as Ruby, is June's best friend since college.
 She is already at the Red Center when June enters Handmaid training but escapes before being assigned to a home.
 She is recaptured and becomes "Ruby", a Jezebel.
 She seems to have given up hope of ever being free, but on meeting June again, regains the conviction to escape.

 Wiley joined the main cast in July 2016.

 Rita Blue

 Rita (portrayed by Amanda Brugel) is a Martha at the Waterford home.
 She had a son who died fighting in the Civil War when he was 19 years old.
-Rita is part of the resistance and helped June escape with baby Nichole at the end of season 2.
+Rita is part of the resistance and helped June escape with baby Nicole at the end of season 2.
 At the end of Season 3, Rita escapes to Canada on a plane with over 80 children and several other Marthas.

 Brugel was cast in the recurring role of Rita in September 2016.
 In August 2017, she was promoted to the main cast for the second season.

+Rita reappears in The Testaments where she helps Daisy prepare for her undercover mission in Gilead.
+In the years since the end of The Handmaid's Tale, Rita has moved to Canada and gone into culinary school, but remains connected with the resistance.